Talk Summary by Leah Hurst

 “This ability to draw new conclusions from old data is quite inspiring.
 It makes you wonder what other discoveries are out there, hidden within the swamps of biological data.”

 This study was retrospective meaning that no new experiments were carried out and only pre-existing data was analysed.
 This ability to draw new conclusions from old data is quite inspiring.
 It makes you wonder what other discoveries are out there, hidden within the swamps of biological data.
-Should more effort be focused on scrutinizing old data, similar to the way in which existing drugs like dexamethasone have been repurposed for improving COVID 19 treatments?
+Should more effort be focused on scrutinising old data, similar to the way in which existing drugs like dexamethasone have been repurposed for improving COVID-19 treatments?

 We must also thank both Oxford and Cambridge science societies for organising this inaugural symposium.
 It brought people together through their shared passion for science, and fostered a sense of community – a challenging task given the current circumstances!
 By providing researchers and students alike with the opportunity to share their knowledge, events like this not only inspire the next generation of scientists, but also exemplify the importance of collaboration within the scientific community.